benumc/Apple-TV-Basic-IP/README.md

 *** make sure you have an alternative way (ir or already paired remote app) to control the apple tv during the setup process ***

+#Pairing
 Download and extract: https://github.com/benumc/Apple-TV-Basic-IP/archive/master.zip

 Open a terminal and run: `ruby ~/Downloads/Apple-TV-Basic-IP-master/AppleTVpairing.rb`

+While the script is running, (Using any other control method), browse to Settings->General->Remotes

+Select Savant and enter 0000 done

+#Blueprint
 Import AppleTV profile into config

 Connect A/V and Ethernet